SunithaMeher/Product_Display/README.md

 # Product_Display
-Basic static website of an online grocery store
+Basic static webiste of an online grocery store